 The importance of providing content that actually focuses on giving the user something they can use is gradually winning the keyword battle.

-These are some of the elements for SEO that actually work for 2017, so pay close attention and use them.
+These are some of the elements for SEO that actually work for 2018 and beyond, so pay close attention and use them.